A New Bucket of Essential Technology Tools

 New technologies have come to market, and others have increased in importance during the COVID-19 pandemic.
 However, technology can be a challenge for many agents: Nearly half of all real estate firms say keeping up with technology is one of the most significant challenges they face over the next two years, according to National Association of REALTORS® data.

 To help wade through your options for tech solutions, consider the essential tools you’ll need to navigate this new real estate landscape.
-These seven technologies allow any agent to thrive and find success.
+These six technologies allow any agent to thrive and find success.

 - Social media technologies.
 The top four technology tools real estate professionals turn to for generating high-quality leads are social media (47%), MLS site (32%), brokerage’s website (29%), and list aggregator site (29%), according to NAR.
 Creating engaging content is one piece of the social media puzzle.
 Another piece is using social media schedulers to push out consistent content to followers.
 Social media is relatively easy to automate, so use a scheduler that’s simple and intuitive.
 But don’t forget to engage.
 Add leads you get through social media to your CRM so they don’t go stale.